Technoplatz/bi/README.md

 ### Step 4

-#### Kick-Off
-Start the services and keep them up and running in the background.
-Installation may take 1-2 minutes depending on your internet speed;
+Start the containers by keeping them up and running at the background.
+This step may take 2-3 minutes depending on your bandwidth;

 ```bash
 docker-compose up --detach --remove-orphans